Rafael Hernández National College: Locations

 In 1905, the national government granted lots for the new (and definitive) placement of the school.
 The land originally assigned to the college were much larger, and covered areas that are assigned today to other facilities of the University of La Plata.

 The college building was officially inaugurated in September 1910; it was known simply as "Colegio Nacional de la Universidad Nacional de La Plata".
 The instruction was inspired in a classic English boarding school; it included nearby residences for students and professors, the so-called “Greek Temple” gymnasium behind the school, and access to yachting at the central channel of the Port of La Plata.
 Its building, recently restored, has been named a heritage site.

 The school was later named after Rafael Hernández, a journalist, agricultural engineer, soldier, and politician who spearheaded the founding of the City and Port of La Plata, as well as its university.
 He was the younger brother of José Hernández, the author of the epic poem Martín Fierro.

 The building underwent extensive restoration on the occasion of its centennial in 2005, supported by the President of Argentina at the time, the late Néstor Kirchner, whose family is among the alumni.

+On-campus suicide

+On 3 August 2017, a 15-year-old student, Lara Tolosa Chanetón, carried a .38 caliber revolver and committed suicide in the early hours of the morning in one of the classrooms, apparently due to the bullying she received from her classmates.
+Previously, she stated that although her main intention was to commit suicide, she also considered "killing 3 or 4 classmates" on the anonymous Argentine imageboard Devox, although in the end she did not try to shoot anyone else.